-Classes dropped will receive a percentage refund as detailed above.
-Classes added will be charged at the full tuition rate.
-Beginning with the 6th class day, a \$20 change of course fee will be assessed for all schedule changes.
-Note: There is no refund adjustment for a student on the flat tuition rate who adds and/or drops and does not drop below 12 hours at any point; only the \$20 change of course fee is charged.
+Beginning with the 8th class day for fall/spring (3rd class day - summer), a \$20 change of course fee will be assessed for all schedule changes.
+There is not refund adjustment unless the student drops below 12 hours at any point; only the \$20 change of course fee is charged.
+An attempt to drop all scheduled classes for a semester is considered a withdrawal for the term and students must follow the guidelines for a withdrawal addressed above.